-In the first of our Heroes series, The Home of Caribbean Football remembers the fascinating career of one of Suriname’s all-time greats, André Kamperveen, who was brutally killed by a military dictatorship in the 1982 December Murders…
+In the first piece of the Heroes series, I remember the fascinating career of one of Suriname’s all-time greats, André Kamperveen, who was brutally killed by a military dictatorship in the 1982 December Murders…

 André ‘Ampie’ Kamperveen will go down in the annals of Surinamese football history as one of the greatest footballers the country has ever produced.
 A former player, sports administrator, politician and businessman, he isn’t just remembered for his ability on the field but his contribution to society and the way in which he developed the game in an administrative sense.
 Kamperveen was so much more than solely a footballer.
 But his strong involvement in politics was what eventually cost him his life…